Ask Matt AI

 Disinfecting Stable Floors

 When it comes to disinfecting rubber horse mats, horse barn aisle flooring, or a stall itself, you'll need the right tools for the job.
 Many owners use a bleach and water mixture in a garden sprayer, but this isn't always the best disinfectant to choose.
-There are many commercial and veterinary-grade disinfectant products to choose from; it's best to ask your veterinarian about the specific product they would recommend for your situation.
+There are many commercial and veterinary-grade disinfectant products to choose from.

 You'll need the following tools to get the job done right: